mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The first UPS I purchased for my rack was the Tripp Lite SMART1500LCD, but it was incredibly noisy.

 I didn't even realize battery backups could _be_ noisy.
-My APC UPS was completely silent except when it lost power and failed over to battery backup.
+My APC UPS was silent except when it lost power and failed over to battery backup.

 Not only was the Tripp Lite UPS the loudest thing in my rack, it was the loudest thing in my whole house.
 It was like constantly having a hair dryer running in my office.
 My wife could hear it from her office a floor away.